o1-labs-XT/mastermind-zkApp/README.md

   );
 ```

+**Notes:**

-**Note:** This logic works well in the game since it doesn't require much state.
-However, if we need to authorize a large number of users, it could become problematic due to the limited 8 states of storage available.
+- This logic works well in the game since it doesn't require much state.
+However, if we need to authorize a large number of users, it could become problematic due to the limited `8` states of storage available.

-To learn more about scaling data storage, including off-chain storage, actions/reducers, or other packing techniques, follow the next levels of this game and explore the relevant APIs in the o1js library.
+- To learn more about scaling data storage, including off-chain storage, actions/reducers, or other packing techniques, follow the next levels of this game and explore the relevant APIs in the o1js library.

 ## Rigorous Input Validation and State Verification